sandialabs/LVTM/readme.txt

  * Tracking of paused VIs with ability to Pause/Resume/TogglePause all selected VIs
  * DropIn VI for pausing on a condition
  * If a clone initiates a pause, a different pause symbol is used for that clone
- * Select multiple VIs and open their FP or BD
+ * Select multiple VIs and open or close their FP or BD
- * Double Click a VI from the tree to bring the FP or BD to front (if already open)
+ * Double Click a VI from the tree to bring the BD (first choice) or FP to front, if already open
- * Select multiple VIs and close their FP or BD
  * Select multiple VIs and Abort

 Installation and instructions: